7 of the Best Ways to Keep Your Home Healthy in Winter

 Have Enough Firewood

 Do you have enough firewood?
 If no, it is time to make an order.
 While at it, remember to sweep around the chimney as you check if it is in good working condition.
+You may hire a chimney sweeps service for this.
 You may also consider hiring an expert who can tell if the fireplace is safe to use.
 Store the firewood away from water.
 We recommend that you store the firewood in a place where you can comfortably access it during winter without necessarily walking out of the house.
 Nonetheless, to avoid fires, do not have them near the furnace.

 Supervise the Condition of Trees